Mortyplicity: Production

 "Mortyplicity" was written by Albro Lundy and directed by Lucas Gray.
 The episode debuted as the second episode as initially planned, but writers considered swapping it with the season premiere, "Mort Dinner Rick Andre".
 Co-creator Justin Roiland said that he expressed a preference for this swap, but that it was too late for the change to be made.
 Co-creator Dan Harmon said that "decoy families" were conceived long before their usage in this episode, and are very similar to clones and alternate timeline versions of the characters.
 Lundy said that the first half of the episode focuses on "solving the mystery" and the second half depicts its fallout.
 The conceit allowed the writers to "play around" with what would be in character for each family member.

 Analysis

-IGN's Jesse Schedeen commented that the episode has "conceptual similarities" to the season three episode "The ABC's of Beth" and its debuting character Space Beth, due to the use of doppelgangers and presentation of a Smith family member as unable to be certain that they are real.
+IGN's Jesse Schedeen commented that the episode has "conceptual similarities" to the season three episode "The ABC's of Beth" and its debuting character Space Beth, due to the use of doppelgangers and Smith family members that may not be real.
 The episode makes a number of cultural references, including to the films Blade Runner (1982) and Ex Machina (2014).
 To explain a development in the clone's behavior, Rick says "it's basically Highlander rules now", in reference to the 1986 film of the same name.
 The post-credits scene uses the Queen song "Who Wants to Live Forever", which was written for and featured in Highlander.
 Both this episode and the previous one reference Interdimensional Cable, a concept that has recurred in the show since its introduction in "Rixty Minutes".